The ugly stripper

 Re: The ugly stripper

-Not a plumber, rather a roofer and lead free solder is a bane on my skills!still_stirrin wrote: ↑Sun Apr 02, 2023 4:41 am You must be a plumber, eh?
+still_stirrin wrote: Sun Apr 02, 2023 4:41 am You must be a plumber, eh?
 I see that pipefitter’s vise in your photo.
 I have used one of those back in the days when I plumbed houses and commercial buildings.
 It would also explain your pretty solder joints.
 Great work.

 You might want to think about putting swing joints on you lyne arm and also about putting a T/C joint or union, at least on the top of the boiler so you don’t have to move the boiler and condenser all as a unit.